-Within the core public parking area, strategies to ensure availability for short-term visitors should be instituted, including introducing on-street pricing to maintain vacancy and extending time-limits.
+Within the core public parking area, strategies to ensure availability for short-term visitors should be instituted, including introducing on-street pricing to maintain vacancy and extending time limits.

-A) Implement Demand-Responsive Peak Pricing On-Street
+Implement Demand-Responsive Peak Pricing On-Street

 Demand-responsive pricing helps to put customers first in the "public parking" area by creating vacancies and turnover of the most convenient "front door" curb parking spaces to ensure availability for customers and visitors.
-Parking rates should be introduced that will create a 15% vacancy rate on each block - or roughly one space free for every 7 parked cars - rather than relying on arbitrary time-limits.
+Existing parking rates should be revised to rates that will create a 15% vacancy rate on each block - or roughly one space free for every 7 parked cars - rather than relying on arbitrary time-limits.
 Rates in some places may be zero.
 Rates in other areas may be subsequently raised or lowered based on future occupancy counts.
-A likely first set of pricing tiers for Belmont is suggested in Figure 22 below.